 Can I freeze chocolate zucchini muffins?

-If you love the best choc zucchini muffins (refined sugar free), try these other delicious hidden vegetable recipes;
+If you love these double chocolate zucchini muffins (refined sugar free), try these other delicious hidden vegetable recipes;

 - 1 1/2 tsp baking powder